-Join Chris Orwig for an in-depth discussion in this video Selecting and removing the subject from the background, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Selecting and removing the subject from the background, part of Changing a Background for Dramatic Effect in Photoshop.

 …In the previous movie, we looked at how we could use a technique which allowed us…to select multiple files, and then to open…up those files in a single document in Photoshop.…And that's a document that we see here.…So that we now have two different layers with two different exposures.…The top layer has a brighter exposure; the underlying layer has a darker one.…Well, we are going to work with the layer which is…titled Dark, so go ahead and click on the eye icon…for the bright layer and then click into the…dark layer in order to target or select it.…